NVIDIA/cloud-native-stack/install-guides/Ubuntu_Server_v3.1.md

 mlx5_1 port 1 ==> ens192f1 (Down)
 ```

-Update the above Mellanox NIC, which status is `Up` in below command
+Update the above Mellanox NIC, which status is `Up` in the below command

 ```
 $ kubectl exec -it rdma-test-pod-1 -- bash